 Testing is a requirement for homeschool students in some states but not in all.
-However, did you know that testing provides important benefits for homeschool parents and students?

 What Does My State Require For Homeschool Testing?